The Future of AR and “The Next Big Thing” Illusion

 And feeling like you’re actually part of a virtual world really matters for some use cases:

-• It’s much better and cheaper to train a nuclear engineer in a virtual reality simulation of their real environment, rather than expecting them to learn procedures from a textbook or spending a lot of resources to construct a sufficiently realistic training environment in real life.
+• It’s much better and cheaper to train a nuclear engineer in a realistic virtual reality simulation of their work environment, rather than expecting them to learn procedures from a textbook or spending a lot of resources to construct a sufficiently realistic training environment in real life.

 • And many games are all about getting lost into a virtual world.
-And it's much easier to get lost in that world when you can actually look around it and even touch it (although this use case is still bottlenecked by issues, like how VR games still make you feel motion sickness).
+And it's much easier to get lost in that world when you can actually look around it and even touch it (although this use case is still bottlenecked by issues, like how VR games still make you feel like throwing up thanks to motion sickness).

 Then there’s the controls part.
 Virtual reality lets you control things with your three-dimensional hand motions.

-So suddenly you can make things feel visceral and physically involved.
-It’s you swinging that sword or doing the dance move, rather than a character on some screen.
+This means it’s easy to make things feel visceral and physically involved.
+Because it’s you swinging that sword or doing the dance move, rather than a character on some screen.

-This basically makes it a version of the Wii or Kinect that allows for much more complicated and precise input, but at the cost of convenience.
+This control setup basically makes virtual reality a version of the Wii or Kinect that allows for much more complicated and precise input, but at the cost of convenience.

-However, controlling things with three-dimensional hand motions and a few buttons also means that it’s just very inefficient for navigating any kind of interface quickly.
+However, controlling things with three-dimensional hand motions (plus a few buttons) also means that it’s just very inefficient for navigating any kind of interface quickly.

 And, no, using a keyboard doesn’t change things.
-It makes things better, but you still have to deal with taking the thing off and putting it back on 47 times a day.
+It makes things better for sure, but not enough to offset having to take your headset off and put it back on 47 times a day.

-In a nutshell, virtual reality is also just good at some things and bad at others.
+So, in a nutshell, virtual reality is also just good at some things and bad at others, just like any other technology.

-We had a virtual reality bubble because people didn’t understand what those things were, and Meta pumped the GDP of a small country into use cases that anyone who’s tried a headset knew would fail.
+We had a virtual reality bubble because Meta pumped the GDP of a small country into use cases that anyone who’s tried a headset knew would fail.

 Augmented reality glasses